It is garlic time! Here is a pic of some of our 2022 garlic:

-We currently offer 2 hardneck varieties and 1 softneck variety.
 Typically, hardneck varieties produce flower scapes in June that can be cut and used to make garlic scape pesto or flavor other dishes.
 We adore scapes!
 They are far less pungent that garlic, but with a delectible flavor and texture that can't quite be compared to anything else.
-In proper conditions, harneck garlic can be stored and used through February.
+In proper conditions, hardneck garlic can be stored and used through February.

-Softneck variteis tend to store for longer periods of time but do not typeically produce scapes (although we have had many that do!).
-This varietey typically stores longer inside and is braidable!
-We braid ours and just cut off the lowest bulb with scissors when it is time to cook.
+Softneck varieties tend to store for longer periods of time but do not typically produce scapes.
+This variety typically stores longer inside and is braidable!
+We braid ours, hnag it on the walls for decoration and just cut off the lowest bulb with scissors when it is time to cook.

 Red Russian Hardneck